Tooth implant supported prosthesis – TISP

 Lang Systemic Review 2004 but data easier to see in above link

-Use a retrievable rigid connection.
+Use a retrievable rigid connection for your tooth implant supported prosthesis.
 The tooth has a permanently cemented coping and the bridge is cemented on to that coping with temp cement.
 The bridge will be attached to the implant terminal abutment with a screw.
 If and/or when the temp cement works loose, unscrew the prosthesis and re-cement.
 Re-call is mandatory in these cases.
 Avoid bruxers then tend to get intrusion of tooth.
 Avoid semi-rigid connections.
 DT post Lane info

 Not worth the trouble Block IJOMI 2002